Mandrake the Magician: Films

-In 1939, Columbia produced a 12-part Mandrake the Magician serial, based on the King Features strip, starring Warren Hull as Mandrake and Al Kikume as Lothar.
+In 1939, Columbia produced a 12-part Mandrake the Magician serial, based on the King Features strip, starring Warren Hull as Mandrake and Native Hawaiian actor Al Kikume as Lothar.
 The serial is available on DVD.

 An unauthorized Mandrake movie produced in Turkey was made in 1967, Mandrake Killing'in Peşinde, also known as Mandrake Killing'e Karşı / Mandrake Against Killing), directed by Oksal Pekmezoğlu and starring Güven Erte as Mandrake.

 Unproduced films

 In the 1960s, Federico Fellini, a close friend of Falk, intended to make a Mandrake movie, but the project was never realized.

 In the early 1980s, within two weeks of signing with his first agent, American filmmaker Michael Almereyda was hired by Embassy Pictures to rewrite a script for Mandrake the Magician.
 He told Filmmaker magazine that, upon receiving the assignment, he flew to New York City and checked himself into the Chelsea Hotel to work on the rewrite.
 Three weeks later, he emerged with a new draft, but by then the studio had changed heads, and, in as little time as his revision took, the project was dropped.

 In the mid-80s, rights to the character landed at Goldcrest Films with William Hjortsberg hired to write the screenplay which would've been set in the 1930s and called for elaborate illusions and a production budget ranging from $24-30 million.
+The film's story would have begun in Tibet at the college of magic covering Mandrake's origin story in being trained in magic.
+The story then would have shifted focus to Mandrake facing off against a villain with ties to the Illuminati and embarking on a globetrotting adventure to Rome, Paris, New York City, the SS Normandie, and then back to Tibet after a race across Afghanistan.
+Hjortsberg also planned to rework Mandrake's companion Lothar to change the racist nature of the character who had been described in the strips as Mandrake's "giant black slave" or "a big baboon".
+In the Hjortsberg script, Mandrake would have encountered Lothar working as a muscleman in a Paris nightclub only to discover he is under a trance.
+Mandrake would bring Lothar out of the trance and learn that Lothar is an intellectual is studying classic literature at Oxford and is fluent in several languages.
 Following the failure of Revolution which nearly forced Goldcrest into bankruptcy, attempts were made to partner with Warner Bros. on the film, but after failing to find a director Warner Bros. lost interest in the film.

 In 2007, Baldwin Entertainment Group and Hyde Park Entertainment purchased rights to make a Mandrake movie to be directed by Mimi Leder.
 The two companies own the rights to Lee Falk's The Phantom.
 Jonathan Rhys Meyers was originally projected to play the title character with Chuck Russell as director.
 In 2009, Hayden Christensen replaced Rhys Meyers in the title role of the film with Djimon Hounsou co-starring and Mimi Leder directing.
 In June 2016, Sacha Baron Cohen was cast as Mandrake.